 The difference is that where an open source solution is all but guaranteed to come with these headaches, a well-designed commercial enterprise storage solution won’t.

 It isn’t a matter of commercial versus open source, rather it’s good architecture versus bad architecture.
 Open source solutions aren’t designed from the ground up, making it much more difficult to guarantee an architecture that performs well and ultimately saves money.
 Commercial storage solutions, however, are.
 This raises the odds that it will feature an architecture that meets enterprise requirements.

 Ultimately, all this is to say that commercial storage solutions are a better fit for most Kubernetes users than open source ones, but that doesn’t mean you can skip the evaluation process.
 Whether open source or commercial, it’s important to determine whether any solution meets your performance requirements.

-At StorageOS, we commissioned a study comparing the performance of four leading persistent storage solutions.
+At Ondat, we commissioned a study comparing the performance of four leading persistent storage solutions.
 Download the study to see how they performed on a series of standardized tests.

 Red Hat is a sponsor of The New Stack.